Getting Started with E2P Simulator

 Measurement Reliability and True vs. Observed Effects

-Measurement reliability attenuates the observed effect sizes, and in turn attenuates the predictive performance.
-The simulator allows you to specify reliability using appropriate metrics - the Intraclass Correlation Coefficient (ICC) for continuous measurements and Cohen's kappa (κ) for binary classifications.
+Measurement reliability attenuates observed effect sizes, and in turn attenuates predictive performance.
+The simulator allows you to specify reliability using the Intraclass Correlation Coefficient (ICC) for continuous measurements and Cohen's kappa (κ) for binary classifications.
 These typically correspond to test-retest reliability and inter-rater reliability, respectively.
 You can toggle between "true" effect sizes (what would be observed with perfect measurement) and "observed" effect sizes (what we actually see given imperfect reliability).

 Note that the simulator does not account for sample size limitations, which can introduce additional uncertainty around the true effect size through sampling error.